uc-r/uc-r.github.io/import/import.md

 ## 3:          8     cheese      FALSE
 ```

+Similar to `read_csv`, `fread` maintains the white space in the variable names and the default sets `stringsAsFactors = FALSE` so all character variables will be imported as characters rather than factors.
+You can specify the `sep` argument; however, a benefit of `fread` is that it will identify the delimiter automatically so you should not have to change the default setting.
+Also, like the other functions you set parameters to skip lines, change variable names and types, drop columns, etc.  Just check out `?fread` for all the options.

 So how much faster is `fread` than `read.csv` and `read_csv`?
-It imports the train_1.csv file in under 3 seconds.
+It imports the train_1.csv file in under 3 seconds, which is 3x faster than `read_csv` and 20x faster than `read.csv`:

 ```r
 system.time(df2 <- fread("train_1.csv"))
 ##   user  system elapsed
 ##  2.717   0.229   2.973
 ```

-Similar to `read_csv`, `fread` maintains the white space in the variable names and the default sets `stringsAsFactors = FALSE` so all character variables will be imported as characters rather than factors.
-You can specify the `sep` argument; however, a benefit of `fread` is that it will identify the delimiter automatically so you should not have to change the default setting.
-Also, like the other functions you set parameters to skip lines, change variable names and types, drop columns, etc.  Just check out `?fread` for all the options.

 These examples provide the basics for reading in text files.
 However, sometimes even text files can offer unanticipated difficulties with their formatting.
 The base R, `readr`, and `data.table` functions offer many arguments to deal with different formatting issues and I suggest you take time to look at the help files for these functions to learn more (i.e. `?read.table`).